Best Hobby Boxes To Buy Now

 The 2017 Prizm Football Hobby Box was also the first one in the series that came with several new items, like Prizm autograph Rainbow and Bronze Stars base rookie and autograph.

-The hobby box offers you a chance to find several high-value cards, including Randy Moss Tribute set of 15 cards, and a signed card with only 25 cards printed.
+The hobby box offers you a chance to find several high-value cards, including a Randy Moss Tribute set of 15 cards, and a signed card with only 25 cards printed.

 The box contains 12 packs per box, with 12 cards per pack, along with a few hits guaranteed in each box.